← All varieties

 Apple

-Origin near Greensborough, Guilford County, N.C., on the Edwards plantation.
-Also known as Guilford Kert.
-Valued for its good quality and late keeping.
+Origin near Greensborough, Guilford County, North Carolina, on the Edwards plantation.

-A thrifty, strong, upright grower, somewhat spreading.
+A thrifty, strong, upright grower with somewhat spreading habit.
 Not a very early bearer, but produces good crops annually after it comes into bearing.

 Fruit

-Skin: Pale yellow, entirely covered with light and dark rich red and crimson (purplish crimson where fully exposed), moderately sprinkled with yellowish dots.
+Skin: Pale yellow, entirely covered with light and dark rich red and crimson, with purplish crimson where fully exposed.
+Moderately sprinkled with yellowish dots.

 Cavity: Rather large, deep, sometimes slightly russeted.